-Based on the above and the Board's statutory basis for reviewing arbitration awards, MPD contends that the Arbitrator exceeded his authority by rescinding the termination.
+Based on the above and the Board's statutory basis for reviewing arbitration awards, MPD contends that the Arbitrator exceeded her authority.
 We disagree.

 We have held that an arbitrator's authority is derived "from the parties' agreement and any applicable statutory and regulatory provision."
 D.C.
 Dept. of Public Works and AFSCME, Local 2091, 35 DCR 8186, Slip Op.
 No. 194, PERB Case No. 87-A-08 (1988).
 Furthermore, we have determined that an arbitrator does not exceed his authority by exercising his equitable power, unless it is expressly restricted by the parties' collective bargaining agreement.
 See, D.C.
 Metropolitan Police Department and FOP/MPD Labor Committee, 39 DCR 6232, Slip Op.
 No. 282, PERB Case No. 92-A-04 (1992).
 In the present case, MPD does not cite any provision of the CBA which limits the Arbitrator's equitable power.
-Therefore, the Arbitrator had authority to rescind the termination and to reinstate the Grievant due to MPD's failure to comply with procedural rights guaranteed to the Grievant by the CBA.
+Therefore, the Arbitrator had the authority to rescind the discipline imposed on the Grievant due to MPD's failure to comply with procedural rights guaranteed to the Grievant by the CBA.

 In addition, we have held that "[b]y agreeing to submit the settlement of [a] grievance to arbitration, it [is] the Arbitrator's interpretation, not the Board's, that the parties have bargained for."
 University of the District of Columbia and University of the District of Columbia Faculty Association/NEA, 39 DCR 9628, Slip Op.
-No. 320 at p.2, PERB Case No 92-A-04 (1992).
-Also, we have found that by submitting a matter to arbitration, "the parties agree to be bound by the Arbitrator's interpretation of the parties agreement and related rules and regulations as well as his evidentiary findings and conclusions upon which the decision is based."
-University of the District of Columbia and University of the District of Columbia Faculty Association, supra.
+No. 320 at p.2, PERB Case No 92-A-04 (1992 Also, we have found that by submitting a matter to arbitration, "the parties agree to be bound by the Arbitrator's interpretation of the parties agreement and related rules and regulations as well as his evidentiary findings and conclusions upon which the decision is based."
+Id.
 Moreover, "[t]he Board will not substitute its own interpretation or that of the Agency's for that of the duly designated arbitrator."
 District of Columbia Department of Corrections and International Brotherhood of Teamsters, Local Union No. 246, 34 DCR 3616, Slip Op.
 No. 157 at p.
 3, PERB Case No. 87-A-02 (1987).

-MPD also contends that the Arbitrator's Award is contrary to law and public policy.
+MPD also claims that the Arbitrator's Award is contrary to law and public policy.
 We have held that a "disagreement with the arbitrator's interpretation. . . does not make the award contrary to law and public policy."
 AFGE, Local 1975 and Dept. of Public Works, Slip Op.
 No 413, PERB Case No. 95-A-02 (1995).
 To set aside an award as contrary to law and public policy, the Petitioner must present applicable law and definite public policy that mandates that the arbitrator arrive at a different result.
 See, AFGE, Local 631 and Dept. of Public Works, 45 DCR 6617, Slip Op.
 No. 365, PERB Case No. 93-A-03 (1993).
 In the present case, MPD's claim involves only a disagreement with the Arbitrator's interpretation of Article 12, Section 7 of the CBA.
-This is not a sufficient basis provision contained in the agreement.
-Therefore, Dobbs is not applicable.
+Moreover, MPD's public policy argument does not rely on well-defined policy or legal precedent.
+Thus, MPD has failed to point to any clear or legal public policy which the Award contravenes.